Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Health and Longevity Database

-• Veterinary Screening: Routine screening for Hypertrophic Cardiomyopathy (HCM) and Polycystic Kidney Disease (PKD) is standard practice among reputable German breeders using Doppler echocardiography and DNA testing.
+• Veterinary Screening: Routine screening for Hypertrophic Cardiomyopathy (HCM) and Polycystic Kidney Disease (PKD) is standard practice among reputable German breeders, using Doppler echocardiography and DNA testing.
+Both conditions follow autosomal-dominant inheritance patterns in susceptible breeds, and echocardiographic screening remains the most widely used ante-mortem diagnostic tool for HCM.

-• The "Qualzucht" (Torture Breeding) Mandate: Section 11b of the German Animal Welfare Act prohibits the breeding of phenotypes that result in pain, suffering, or hereditary damage.
+• The "Qualzucht" (Torture Breeding) Mandate: Section 11b of the Tierschutzgesetz prohibits the breeding of phenotypes that result in pain, suffering, or hereditary damage.
 This affects breeds with osteochondrodysplasia (e.g., Scottish Fold) or those lacking functional vibrissae.
+Under § 13 of the same statute, federal states are further empowered to issue local Katzenschutzverordnungen regulating free-roaming cat populations.

 Maintenance and Husbandry